Making a complaint

 We keep to the strict rules of medical and personal confidentiality.
 If you wish to make a complaint and are not the patient involved, we will require the written consent of the patient to confirm that they are unhappy with their treatment and that we can deal with someone else about it.
 In the event the patient is deceased, then we may agree to respond to a family member or anyone acting on their behalf or who has had an interest in the welfare of the patient.

-Please ask at reception for the Complaints Form, which contains a suitable authority for the patient to sign to enable the complaint to proceed.
+Please ask at reception for the Complaints Form or use the form attached at the bottom of this page, which contains a suitable authority for the patient to sign to enable the complaint to proceed.

 Alternatively, we will send one to you to return to us when we receive your initial written complaint.